getify/foi-lang/Foi-Guide.md

     ::printValue(v);
 };

-task.run();
+task%;
 // Promise{}
 // Value: 42
 ```

-As illustrated, when the promise instance from `getValue()` was encountered, the rest of the IO evaluation -- in other words, what's returned from the `run()` call -- was *lifted* to a promise.
+As illustrated, when the promise instance from `getValue()` was encountered, the rest of the IO evaluation -- in other words, what's returned from the `%` call -- was *lifted* to a promise.
 Subsequent steps in the IO chain wait for a previous promise to resolve before proceeding.

 That's basically the `Promise ~<< {    }` behavior combined automatically into `IO`'s `~<<` *do comprehension*.